pointbreak45/Quanta-Read/README.md

 # 📚 Overview

-Supesquire is a modern `Next.js` application powered by **HuggingFace** and **Supabase**.
+QuantRead is a modern `Next.js` application powered by **HuggingFace** and **Supabase**.
 It enables intelligent conversations with your PDF documents in real-time using advanced AI models.
 The application leverages HuggingFace's free inference API with models like `tiiuae/falcon-7b-instruct` for chat responses and `sentence-transformers/all-MiniLM-L6-v2` for embeddings, making it cost-effective and powerful.

 ## ✨ Key Features